kubernetes/test-infra/coverage/docs/design.md

   - External: Live as a separate binary.
 Events are forwarded to these by cmd/hook.

 #Design of Test Coverage Tool
-We pack the test coverage feature in a container, that is triggered by prow.
+We pack the test coverage feature in a container, that is triggered by prow as a prow job.
+There is a separate prow job configured for each of the following workflows (which is discussed in later sections): pre-submit, post-submit and periodic.

 The feature takes input from three sources
 1. It runs test coverage profiling on target repository.
 Prow clones the target repository as the current working directory for the container.
 2. It receives github related variables, such as pull request number & commit number, from Prow.
 Those variables are used as meta-data for the profiles.
 Metadata allows us to do presumbit coverage comparisons.
 3. It allows user to supply variables in prowjob configs.
 Those variables include directory to run test coverage, file filters and threshold for desired coverage level.